michaelgrn/michaelgrn.github.io/_pubs/RecSys17-bias.md

 ---
 title: "The Demographics of Cool: Popularity and Recommender Performance for Different Groups of Users"
-date: 2017-08-22
+date: 2017-08-27
 project: bias
 type: paper
 ---

 {: .citation}
 Michael D. Ekstrand and Maria Soledad Pera.
 2017. ["The Demographics of Cool: Popularity and Recommender Performance for Different Groups of Users"](#).
-In <cite>Proceedings of the Poster Track of the 11th ACM Conference on Recommender Systems (RecSys 2017 Poster Proceedings)</cite>.
+In <cite>Proceedings of the Poster Track of the 11th ACM Conference on Recommender Systems (RecSys 2017)</cite>.

 ## Abstract